Spacecraft thermal control: Coating

 Coatings are the simplest and least expensive of the TCS techniques.
 A coating may be paint or a more sophisticated chemical applied to the surfaces of the spacecraft to lower or increase heat transfer.
 The characteristics of the type of coating depends on their absorptivity, emissivity, transparency, and reflectivity.
 The main disadvantage of coating is that it degrades quickly due to the operating environment.
+Coatings can also be applied in the form of adhesive tape or stickers to reduce degradation.

 Multilayer insulation (MLI)

 Multilayer insulation (MLI) is the most common passive thermal control element used on spacecraft.
 MLI prevents both heat losses to the environment and excessive heating from the environment.
 Spacecraft components such as propellant tanks, propellant lines, batteries, and solid rocket motors are also covered in MLI blankets to maintain ideal operating temperature.
 MLI consist of an outer cover layer, interior layer, and an inner cover layer.
-The outer cover layer needs to be opaque to sunlight, generate a low amount of particulate contaminates, and be able to survive in the environment and temperature to which the spacecraft will be exposed.
+The outer cover layer needs to be opaque to sunlight, generate a low amount of particulate contaminants, and be able to survive in the environment and temperature to which the spacecraft will be exposed.
 Some common materials used for the outer layer are fiberglass woven cloth impregnated with PTFE Teflon, PVF reinforced with Nomex bonded with polyester adhesive, and FEP Teflon.
 The general requirement for the interior layer is that it needs to have a low emittance.
 The most commonly used material for this layer is Mylar aluminized on one or both sides.
 The interior layers are usually thin compared to the outer layer to save weight and are perforated to aid in venting trapped air during launch.
 The inner cover faces the spacecraft hardware and is used to protect the thin interior layers.
 Inner covers are often not aluminized in order to prevent electrical shorts.
 Some materials used for the inner covers are Dacron and Nomex netting.
 Mylar is not used because of flammability concerns.
 MLI blankets are an important element of the thermal control system.

 Louvers

-Louvers are active thermal control elements that are used in many different forms.
+Louvers are active thermal control elements that are used in many different forms, although they may be considered passive if they do not require power input.
 Most commonly they are placed over external radiators, louvers can also be used to control heat transfer between internal spacecraft surfaces or be placed on openings on the spacecraft walls.
 A louver in its fully open state can reject six times as much heat as it does in its fully closed state, with no power required to operate it.
 The most commonly used louver is the bimetallic, spring-actuated, rectangular blade louver also known as venetian-blind louver.
 Louver radiator assemblies consist of five main elements: baseplate, blades, actuators, sensing elements, and structural elements.